 Start by testing carrier oils without any added essential oil.
-If you don't have an adverse reaction to the carrier oil within 24 hours, then make an natural treatment using one of the following essential oils for eczema:
+If you don't have an adverse reaction to the carrier oil within 24 hours, then make a natural treatment using one of the following essential oils for eczema:

-If you are new to essential oils, start with a five percent dilution, that is, 5 drops of essential oil in 1 teaspoon of carrier oil.
+If you are new to essential oils, start with a one percent dilution, that is, 1 drop of essential oil in 1 teaspoon of carrier oil.
 Test the blend on a small area before using it on a larger area.

 To relieve the itching and inflammation of eczema, try this natural treatment from Massage & Aromatherapy: Simple Techniques to Use at Home:

 Here's another recipe for symptom relief from The Healing Intelligence of Essential Oils.
 Blend the essential oils into the vitamin E cream, and apply to skin as needed:

 The following two aromatherapy recipes are from Healing With Aromatherapy.